atomicptr/defold.nvim/README.md

 ## System Requirements

-This plugin is designed for Linux environments, though it might function on macOS (untested).
+This plugin is designed for Linux and supports macOS.
+Windows is untested and probably doesn't work (yet)

 This plugin is using [Babashka](https://babashka.org) internally to circumvent Neovim Luas API limitations.
 If you do not have Babashka installed on your system, the plugin will download and manage its own local copy